Section 2508. Removal of Paint and Painting Steel Bridge Structures

 2) Have the Site Health and Safety Officer sign the manifest have the Site Health and Safety Officer provide the Engineer and appropriate agencies, electronic copies of each manifest along with any supporting documents such as land disposal restriction forms and waste profiles within 1 working day of shipment.

 3) When material is being transported or readied for transport, ensure all waste containers are properly labeled and marked according to 40 CFR 262 and 49 CFR 172.
 Ship all wastes with a permitted transporter holding a current EPA transporters identification number.
+Prior to shipment of waste from the project site, provide the names, addresses, qualification/certifications, and permits for the proposed hauler of hazardous waste and waste disposal facility.

 4) Maintain a file of all waste shipped for disposal or recycling.
 Have the Site Health and Safety Officer coordinate with the Engineer to assure that the signed original of each Uniform Hazardous Waste Manifest is received from the designated facility by the Engineer within 35 calendar days of the date the waste was accepted by the initial transporter.
 For shipments of hazardous waste, if the signed TSDF copy is not received in 10 additional calendar days (45 calendar days total) have the Site Health and Safety Officer immediately: